nithyaramakrishnan/data-shield/update.md

 For example, for a 3-node cluster, upgrade 1 node at a time.
 For a 10-node cluster, upgrade 3, 3, and 4 nodes at a time, respectively.

+3. Wait for the metadata re-balancing to complete before upgrading another node.
+For more info refer to https://www.cockroachlabs.com/docs/v20.1/backup-and-restore-advanced-options.html.

-3. Verify that all {{site.data.keyword.datashield_short}} pods are up and running and that none of them are in `pending` state.
+4. Verify that all {{site.data.keyword.datashield_short}} pods are up and running and that none of them are in `pending` state.

-4. Repeat steps 2 and 3 until all the nodes are upgraded from IKS 1.16 to 1.18 in the cluster.
+5. Repeat steps 2 and 3 until all the nodes are upgraded from IKS 1.16 to 1.18 in the cluster.